 It is important to ensure that the rewards program being developed is measurable.
 This means that the organizations should be able to quantify the improvement in employee engagement, motivation and productivity after the implementation of the program.
 It also helps the organizations to identify any drawbacks or shortcomings in the program that need to be rectified to get even better results.

-The above-discussed aspects need to be given serious thought and consideration to ensure that the employee reward and recognition program being developed is beneficial and satisfying for both the organization as well as its employees.
+The above-discussed aspects need to be given serious thought and consideration to ensure the development of a successful employee rewards program that t is beneficial and satisfying for both the organization as well as its employees.